LoganCook/CRMHelpers/Synchroniser/README.md

 See [Web API EntityType Reference](https://msdn.microsoft.com/en-us/library/mt607894.aspx#bkmk_CollectionValuedNavigationProperties) for what
 __single-valued navigation properties__ or __collection-value navigation properties__ to use with entities.

+### User focus workflow

+1. /Contact/Search: find a user by email.
+2. Editing profile
+3. View orders of the user
+4. View order summary
+5. View ordered products
+6. View properties of an ordered product

+### Admin focus workflow

+1. /Order
+1. Click 'Details' link to view the order
+1. View properties of an ordered product

 ### CRM service account

 The service account which Synchroniser uses (reprsented as a cached token) needs read and write permissions in CRM.
 Currently there are three roles granted to it: